rameshkumart05/recommender-system-streamlit/README.md

 # 4Geeks data science project boilerplate

 Minimal Python 3.11 repository for 4Geeks data science assignments.
-Several usefull Python packages and VSCode extensions are installed on Codespace boot-up.
+Several useful Python packages and VSCode extensions are installed on Codespace boot-up.
 Directories for models and data are created within the Codespace but excluded from tracking.

 ## 1. Set-up

 Fork this repository by clicking the *Fork* button at the upper right.
-Make sure to set 4Geeks as the owner of the new fork - this way 4Geeks pays for your codespace useage.
+Make sure to set 4Geeks as the owner of the new fork - this way 4Geeks pays for your codespace usage.
 Then start a Codespace on your fork by clicking the green *Code* button and then '**+**' icon under Codespaces in the drop-down menu.

 ## 2. Environment